LordsBoards/KeyboardSpeedrun/README.md

-# 40% PCB Keyboard Design with KiCAD
+# Speedrun 40% PCB Keyboard Design with KiCAD

 ![Keyboard](./img/keyboard.png)

 **Keyboard design is supposed to be hard, isn't it?
 No longer.**

-## Overview

-This repository contains all the necessary files to create a 40% PCB keyboard using KiCAD, Keyboard Layout Editor, and a few handy scripts.
-A STM32L443CCU microcontroller powers the keyboard, and the design includes USB-C connectivity.

 ## Features